Application for Graduation

 - After any course adjustments are processed and the student is showing that they have met all requirements on Degree Works or that they will have met them once any courses for which the student is currently registered are passed.
 The only exceptions are students who are transferring in coursework their last semester or completing an Oral Proficiency Exam, Biology Exit Exam, Chemistry Exit Exam, Art Portfolio, or Senior Music Recital.

-- Email email@example.com from you Bearmail Account: with
+- Email firstname.lastname@example.org from your Bearmail Account: with

 - Your name